 Records show The City of Sheffield has been occupied by humans since at least the last ice age, but the settlements that grew to form Sheffield today date from the Early Middle Ages around 410-1066AD. of Anglo-Saxon and Danish origin.

 In Anglo-Saxon times the Sheffield area straddled the border between the kingdoms of Mercia and Northumbria.
-The Anglo-Saxon Chronicle reports that King Eanred of Northumbria submitted to King Egbert of Wessex at the hamlet of Dore (now a suburb of Sheffield) in 829.
+The Anglo-Saxon Chronicle reports that King Eanred of Northumbria submitted to King Egbert of Wessex at the hamlet of Dore (now a suburb of Sheffield) in 829AD.
 This event made Egbert the first Saxon to claim to be king of all of England.
-After the Norman conquest, Sheffield Castle was built to control the local settlements, and a small town developed that is the nucleus of the modern city.
+After the Norman conquest, Sheffield Castle was built to control the local settlements, and a small town developed that is the nucleus of the modern city of sheffield.

-Whilst this might sound a very narrow and specialised period it offers great flexibility both to participants and our clients.
+Whilst this might sound a very narrow and specialized period it offers great flexibility both to participants and our clients.
 The Society boasts knights, sergeants-at-arms, archers, ladies and squires.
-The Society is family friendly too, we have members of all ages, abilities and backgrounds.
+The Society is family friendly and we have members of all ages, abilities and backgrounds.

 Our members are encouraged to develop their own individual interest in the period and apply it to our displays.
 Even if you have seen our show before you’ll find different characters bringing their unique take on it meaning you’ll see something different every time.